Phase-dependent heat transport in Josephson junctions with p-wave superconductors and superfluids: Introduction

 Here, we propose phase-coherent heat transport in a temperature-biased Josephson junction as an alternative way of probing topologically nontrivial Josephson junctions made from spin-triplet $p$-wave superconductors.
-A phase-dependent contribution to the thermal conductance of a Josephson junction has first been proposed by Maki and Griffin~\cite{maki_entropy_1965,maki_entropy_1966} and subsequently been discussed for tunnel junctions~\cite{guttman_phase-dependent_1997,guttman_interference_1998} and superconducting point contacts~\cite{zhao_phase_2003,zhao_heat_2004}.
+A phase-dependent contribution to the thermal conductance of a Josephson junction was predicted by Maki and Griffin~\cite{maki_entropy_1965,maki_entropy_1966} and subsequently been discussed for tunnel junctions~\cite{guttman_phase-dependent_1997,guttman_interference_1998} and superconducting point contacts~\cite{zhao_phase_2003,zhao_heat_2004}.
 Only very recently has the phase-dependent thermal conductance been measured experimentally~\cite{giazotto_phase-controlled_2012,giazotto_josephson_2012}.
 It arises from Andreev-like processes where an electronlike (holelike) quasiparticle above the superconducting gap is transmitted or reflected as a holelike (electronlike) quasiparticle~\cite{kamp_phase-dependent_2019}.
 Thus, the phase-dependence can provide nontrivial information about Andreev bound states~\cite{sothmann_fingerprint_2016}.
-At the same time, phase-coherent thermal transport can also be useful for future caloritronic applications as it allows for the operation of heat interferometers~\cite{giazotto_phase-controlled_2012,giazotto_josephson_2012,martinez-perez_fully_2013,fornieri_nanoscale_2016,fornieri_0_2017}, thermal switches~\cite{sothmann_high-efficiency_2017}, thermal rectifiers and diodes~\cite{martinez-perez_efficient_2013,giazotto_thermal_2013,fornieri_normal_2014,martinez-perez_rectification_2015}, thermal transistors~\cite{giazotto_proposal_2014,fornieri_negative_2016}, heat circulators~\cite{hwang_phase-coherent_2018} and superconducting refrigerators~\cite{solinas_microwave_2016,hofer_autonomous_2016,vischi_thermodynamic_2019}.
-In this paper, we demonstrate that the thermal conductance of a Josephson junction can be used to distinguish spin-singlet and spin-triplet superconductors and elaborate the characteristic transport signatures of the triplet case.
-Furthermore, we elaborate in how far the thermal conductance can provide further insight into the nature of the spin-triplet state.
-We remark that while in the rest of the paper we will always use the term superconductor, our results apply to superfluids as well.
+At the same time, phase-coherent thermal transport can also be useful for future caloritronic applications as it allows for the operation of heat interferometers~\cite{giazotto_phase-controlled_2012, giazotto_josephson_2012,martinez-perez_fully_2013,fornieri_nanoscale_2016,fornieri_0-pi_2017} , thermal switches~\cite{sothmann_high-efficiency_2017}, thermal rectifiers and diodes~\cite{martinez-perez_efficient_2013,giazotto_thermal_2013,fornieri_normal_2014,martinez-perez_rectification_2015}, thermal transistors~\cite{giazotto_proposal_2014,fornieri_negative_2016}, heat circulators~\cite{hwang_phase-coherent_2018} and superconducting refrigerators~\cite{solinas_microwave_2016,hofer_autonomous_2016,vischi_thermodynamic_2019}.